cordoval/VespolinaBillingBundle/README.md

   * consumption data
   * amount to be charged

-## Monitoring the billing process

-A sales clerk usually wants to have an overview of
-* billing requests having an error
-* offline billing requests
-* the total amount still pending to be billed
-* the total amount overdue

 Other functionalities this bundle should have
 * Provide means to process bank statement to match open billing requests